LeiWangR/HDG/README.md

 ## Citations

-Please cite the following papers:
+You can cite the following papers for this work:

 ```
 @mastersthesis{lei_thesis_2017,